Wetherspoon targets sales boost with cheap breakfast and coffee

 However, higher utility costs and wages have pushed the company's operating margin lower in recent years, and another round of price cuts means the trend is likely to continue.
 Its operating margin in the six months to Jan.
 25 was 7.4 percent, down from 8.2 percent a year earlier.

-Wetherspoon said while marketing and labor costs may be higher than expected in the second half, it expected a "reasonable outcome" for the full year.
+Wetherspoon said while marketing and labour costs may be higher than expected in the second half, it expected a "reasonable outcome" for the full year.

 Sales at pubs open more than a year were up 1.6 percent in the six weeks to March 8.